hexchat/documentation/building.rst

 Building Theme Manager
 ~~~~~~~~~~~~~~~~~~~~~~

 The theme manager isn't built by default on Unix.
-To do so install MonoDevelop with your package manager of choice then run this:
+To do so get hexchat's source as mentioned above and install MonoDevelop with your package manager of choice then run this:

 .. code-block:: bash

-	cd hexchat/src/htm
-	mdtool --verbose build htm-mono.csproj
-	mono thememan.exe
+	./configure --with-theme-manager
+	make && sudo make install

 OS X
 ----